GM0322/FeHOT/README.md

 python validation.py
 ```

-**In addation, considering that the python version runs slowly, we open the c++ source of test process in 'cpp' folder.
-The average time is about 0.09s for 50 times, and only 0.05s for stable running.**

-Note: Need to convert the saved model to traced script module which supported by libtorch. you can run the code of 'model2traced_script_module.py'

 ## trainning
 If you want re-train the network parameters, you can train as the following command.
 ```Shell